dnv-opensource/ship-traffic-generator/docs/source/input_files.rst

         ]
     }

-The next example show how it is possible to give a range for the relative bearing between own ship and target ship
+The next example shows how it is possible to give a range for the relative bearing between own ship and target ship.

 Example 4: Assign range for `beta`::